prevention-icon

 • Paint may begin to bubble or take on a honeycomb appearance from hollowing out of underlying timber.

-• Sagging, cracking and blistering of laminated floors, skirting boards and ceilings beams.
+• Sagging, cracking and blistering of laminated floors, skirting boards and ceiling beams.
 Warped doors and frames can be hard to open.

-• If you notice that your electricity supply is frequently compromised, it could be due to termites damaging nearby wiring and causing short circuits as they chew through wood.
+• If you notice that your electricity supply is frequently compromised, termites could be causing the problem.
+As they chew through wood, termites damage nearby wiring and cause short circuits.

-As pest control experts, we are licensed and fully equipped with modern technology to assess for any kind of termite activity within timber structures.
+As pest control experts, we are licensed and fully equipped with modern technology to assess for termite activity in timber structures.

-We’re available 24/7 to discuss with you any termite-related damage that you’ve noticed around your home or business.
+We’re available 24/7 to discuss any termite-related damage that you’ve noticed around your home or business.

 Noticing signs of termite activity in your home or business?
 Contact Allstate today